jossuh/jossuh/README.md

 I am a technology and business enthusiast with a passion for creating impactful solutions.
 As a Mechatronics Engineer, I specialize in Python and Artificial Intelligence, and possess strong expertise in data analysis and the use of industry-leading tools.

 I have experience in sales and customer service, both in English and Spanish, which has allowed me to develop effective communication and persuasion skills.
-In my career, I’m expanding my expertise into Data, Automation and AI.
+In my career, I’m expanding my expertise Artificial Intelligence and Sales.

-My mission is to bridge the gap between advanced technology and practical business impact, using data, automation, and artificial intelligence to create smart solutions.
+My mission is to bridge the gap between advanced technology and practical business impact, using data and artificial intelligence to create smart solutions.

 ## 🛠️ Skills
 - Programming Languages: Python, SQL, Excel VBA